An independent study shows a reduction in hourly fuel consumption and road user costs on treated haul roads.

-In a special study commissioned by Dust-A-Side and conducted by leading tyre manufacturer, Michelin, at their cutting edge mining test centre in Spain, the impact of Dust-A-Side’s Haulroad Management System on the fuel consumption of rigid dump trucks was assessed.
+Dust-A-Side commissioned leading tyre manufacturer Michelin to conduct a special study at their cutting-edge mining test centre in Spain.
+The study assessed the impact of Dust-A-Side’s Haul Road Management System on the fuel consumption of rigid dump trucks.

-The results were quite impressive, however for those familiar with Dust-A-Side’s Haulroad Management System, hardly surprising.
+The results were quite astounding, but not surprising to those already familiar with Dust-A-Side’s Haul Road Management System.

-The test conditions were set to a reduced scale automated truck, at constant speed, with a pulling effort simulating a constant slope of 10% and on stabilised operating conditions.
+First, the test conditions were set on a reduced scale automated truck.
+It was positioned to run at constant speed to simulate real haulage conditions.
+The pulling effort reflected that of a constant slope of 10% under stabilised operating conditions.

-When comparing a stone-covered (untreated) reference track and a Dust-A-Side treated track, a substantial reduction in fuel consumption of 7.5% could be measured.
+Comparisons were made between an untreated, stone-covered reference track and a track treated by Dust-A-Side.
+Michelin measured a significant reduction in fuel consumption of 7.5%.

-A similar study conducted over a 4-month evaluation period found that a Dust-A-Side road reduced the measured International Roughness Index (IRI) by almost 40% compared with an untreated control section of the same road, as shown in this chart.
+In another study conducted over a four-month period it was concluded that a Dust-A-Side treated road reduced the measured International Roughness Index (IRI) by almost 40% compared with an untreated control section of the same road, as shown in the chart below.

 - Fuel costs